 The reasoning behind the use of dental braces is quite simple.
-An orthodontist would recommend the installation of braces to correct problems with the position of a patient’s teeth and jaws.
+A Roanoke orthodontist would recommend the installation of braces to correct problems with the position of a patient’s teeth and jaws.
 Any patient can face several orthodontic conditions ranging from mild overcrowding to severe misalignment of their jaws.

 Braces apply force over your teeth to push or pull them into the correct position.
 The orthodontist will bond the brackets to your teeth and connect them with an archwire to ensure they realign.
 Most patients report feeling uncomfortable during the first adjustments, but the effectiveness of engaging in orthodontic treatment is evident.
 Patients who complete the process of using braces have a beautiful and healthy smile.